 Stonefield Square is an 80,000 square foot shopping center formerly anchored by The Fresh Market.
 The centre is located in a dominant retail trade area on the east side of Louisville, Kentucky with close proximity to downtown and surrounded by dense residential communities.
 This asset experiences heavy traffic volumes and is centrally located along Shelbyville Road, the primary retail and commercial artery in Middletown, where average household income is approaching \$0.1 million.
 The Fresh Market vacated a 20,000 square foot box at the end of their lease term in December 2019, initiating an opportunity for the REIT to backfill the space at higher rental rates and a higher weighted average lease term.
 The REIT is in active discussions with multiple prospective tenants who have shown interest in the former grocery box.
-Simultaneously, with backfilling the premises, the REIT expects to invest significant capital into upgrading the building and common area facilities including improved signage, parking lot, landscaping and LED lighting upgrades.
+Simultaneously, with backfilling

-&lt;sup>2Amount at the REIT's share of its 50% interest in the property.
+2Amount at the REIT's share of its 50% interest in the property.

-&lt;sup>3 Amounts represent development for primary anchor at the property.
+3 Amounts represent development for primary anchor at the property.

-&lt;sup>2 Amount at the REIT's share of its 50% interest in the property.
+2 Amount at the REIT's share of its 50% interest in the property.